 - High plasma renin activity indicates renal vascular hypertension, including coarctation of the aorta.

 - Very low plasma renin activity suggests glucocorticoid remediable aldosteronism or apparent mineralocorticoid excess.

 Hypertension in children and adolescents is treated with lifestyle changes, including weight loss if indicated, a healthy, low-sodium diet, regular physical activity and avoidance of tobacco and alcohol.
 Children with symptomatic hypertension, secondary hypertension, target organ damage, diabetes or persistent hypertension despite non-pharmacological measures should be treated with antihypertensive medications.
 In primary school-aged children, medication is rarely needed.

-This includes weight control, encouragement of exercise, reduction in dietary sodium and fat and, where appropriate, cessation of smoking and alcohol. it is essential to assess and, wherever possible, modify all cardiovascular risk factors.
+This includes weight control, encouragement of exercise, reduction in dietary sodium and fat and, where appropriate, cessation of smoking and alcohol.
+It is essential to assess and, wherever possible, modify all cardiovascular risk factors.

 Diuretics and beta-blockers have a long history of safety and efficacy in children.
 ACE inhibitors and calcium-channel blockers have been shown to be safe and effective in short-term studies in children.
 Refractory hypertension may require additional treatment with agents such as minoxidil.